DrUm78/picoarch/README.funkey-s.md

 ## Install

-Mount USB and copy picoarch.opk into Emulators directory.
+Mount USB and copy .opk files into Emulators directory.
+Each core has its own .opk.

+picoarch.opk is a standalone app with its own file browser that can be used to run any supported core, and can be used instead of individual core .opk files.

 ## Notes / extra features